-Recent changes in teacher certification regulations in Washington require that teacher candidates take three new assessments: the WEST-B, the WEST-E (there is a separate WEST-E for each endorsement area), and the Washington Teacher Performance Assessment (edTPA).
+Recent changes in teacher certification regulations in Washington require that teacher candidates take three new assessments: the WEST-B (or submitting appropriate SAT or ACT scores) , the WEST-E (there is a separate WEST-E for each endorsement area), and the Washington Teacher Performance Assessment (edTPA).
 Taking the WEST-B and the WEST-E are admissions requirements for the MiT program.
 A WEST-E test must be taken for each endorsement area.
 The edTPA will be taken as part of the student teaching experience.

 Is there teaching certification reciprocity with other states?